Using his voice: How Macquarie media graduate is living the dream on regional radio | The Lighthouse

 A childhood love of radio led Alex James to pursue a Bachelor of Media.
 He now works as a presenter at ABC Central West where he is proud to represent as a young transgender person in regional New South Wales.

-Growing up on a property in country New South Wales, Alex James listened to the radio while on the farm, which fostered a passion and led him to a Bachelor in Media at Macquarie.
+Growing up on a property in country New South Wales, Alex James listened to the radio while on the farm, which fostered a passion and led him to a Bachelor of Media and Communications at Macquarie.

 Alex James ABC Orange